Scriven: Modern Scriven

 In 2006, after Winifred Jacob Smith, a North Yorkshire resident, died she left what is known now as Jacob Smith Park, 30 acres of land which was turned into a public park.
 In 2012 Scriven made the news again, after a 200-year-old oak tree in Jacob Smith Park had fallen revealing a nest of 6,000 honeybees.

 Education

 There are no schools in the area.
 The nearest primary school is St Mary's Catholic School in Knaresborough which is 0.7 miles away.
 The nearest secondary school is The Forest School which is a Special school and is 1.1 miles away.

 Places of interest

-There are 13 listed buildings in Scriven.
-12 are grade II and the last is grade II*.
+There are 14 listed buildings in Scriven.
+13 are at grade II and the other is at grade II*.